 What Is a Web Developer?

-Compared to web designers, web developers must know how to code and work on making websites/applications working.
-In general, web developers are concerned with functionality — not the appearance — of websites and applications.
+Compared to web designers, web developers must know how to code and are focused on the function of a website or application.
+In general, web developers are concerned with functionality instead of the appearance of a website or application.

-There are two different types of web developers: front end and backend.
+Within the field, there are two different kind of developers: front end and backend.

 How Are the Two Roles Alike?